hanieldanson/sublime-helper/README.rst

 Future Fork Changes
 --------------

-- Add script to add aliases and shortcuts to .bash_profile.
+- Add script for aliases and shortcuts to .bash_profile.
 - Add gemfile script to install gems.

 Backup first